The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Generalization to the whole MSSM

 \subsection{Multiple Generations and Quarks}

 Including all three lepton generations substantially increases the complexity but changes nothing about our construction.
+In particular, generation indices are carried in the same way by elementary fields and composite fields.
 Intergeneration mixing is completely transparent to our composite operator construction as one could just introduce operators for each generation (c.f.~Tab.~\ref{tab:leptonToyModel_gaugeInvariantOperators})

 Both components of these operators are inherently gauge-invariant and can be linearly combined and rotated in generation space to augment all resulting mass eigenstates.